THE PROBLEM

 THE SOLUTION

-The Grede Company recommended Wilson sell the smaller copy machines used by walk-in customers, and begin focusing solely on commercial business.
+The Grede Company recommended Wilson sell the smaller copy machines used by walk-in customers, and begin focusing solely on commercial business, outpacing Kinko's in that market.

 To emphasize this change in focus, The Grede Company branded a new name: